-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2019-20 educational progress for the Hiawatha Elementary School.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2022-23 educational progress for HiawathaElementary School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Julie Bellinger for assistance.
+If you have any questions about the AER, please contact Principal Joseph Corr, at joseph.corr@okemosk12.net for assistance.

-The AER is available for you to review electronically by visiting the following web site https://www.mischooldata.org/, or you may review a copy in the main office at your child's school.
+The AER is available for you to review electronically by visiting the following website Annual Education Reports, or you may review a copy in the main office at Hiawatha Elementary School.

-For the 2019-20 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
-A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
+For the 2023-24 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2018-19.
+An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-2022.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2021-2022.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.

-Our school was not identified with any designation or label.
-We would also like to report some additional information below that may be of interest to parents and community members.
+Our school was not identified as having any of these support category labels.

+We would also like to report some additional information about our school that is required by state law and may be of interest to parents and community members.